Go (programming language): Generic code using parameterized types

+Enumerated types

 Package system

 In Go's package system, each package has a path (e.g., "compress/bzip2" or "golang.org/x/net/html") and a name (e.g., bzip2 or html).
-References to other packages' definitions must always be prefixed with the other package's name, and only the capitalized names from other packages are accessible: io.Reader is public but bzip2.reader is not.
+By default other packages' definitions must always be prefixed with the other package's name.
+However the name used can be changed from the package name, and if imported as _, then no package prefix is required.
+Only the capitalized names from other packages are accessible: io.Reader is public but bzip2.reader is not.
 The go get command can retrieve packages stored in a remote repository and developers are encouraged to develop packages inside a base path corresponding to a source repository (such as example.com/user_name/package_name) to reduce the likelihood of name collision with future additions to the standard library or other external libraries.